 In today’s day and age when a number of animal species are endangered, it is vital to provide a safe haven for them.
-Among all the SANParks, Kruger National Park, one of the largest game reserves in Africa does exactly that.
+Among all, the SANParks Kruger National Park is one of the largest game reserves in Africa and does exactly that.

-It is one of the most popular destinations for people holidaying in South Africa.
-Those with an enthusiasm for the animal world love exploring the wildlife in its element.
-Exploring the way other mammals live is a great way to bond, be it with your family members, friends, or your special someone.
+It is one of the most popular destinations for safaris in South Africa.
+Those with an enthusiasm for the animal world love exploring the wildlife in their element.
+Exploring the way other mammals live is a great way to bond, on a family trip to Africa, with friends, or your special someone.

-The Kruger National Park size means spending time in the wild is the perfect way to get away from city life and be in the midst of nature.
-Below is a brief introduction and guide to visiting the park and what you will find there.
+The Kruger National Park size means spending time in the wild and is the perfect way to get away from city life and be in the midst of nature.

 The size of the Kruger National Park has an area of almost 19485 square kilometers, with nine entrances.
-It is located in the north-eastern part of South Africa and is bordered by Phalaborwa in Limpopo.
+It is located in the North-Eastern part of South Africa and is bordered by Phalaborwa in Limpopo.

-Kruger Park is home to a variety of flora and fauna such as the red bushwillow, Acacia, red grass, buffalo grass, knob-thorn, mopane trees, etc.
+The Kruger National Park is home to a variety of flora and fauna such as the red bushwillow, Acacia, knob-thorn and mopane trees just to name a few.

 While the park is a natural environment for the animals, it is increasingly falling prey to poaching, a real problem for most South African parks currently.
-It is also under threat from urban development at the borders, mining projects, and climate change influences like droughts.
+It is also under threat from urban development at the borders, mining projects, and climate change influences such as droughts.

 Sitting in the North-East of South Africa is the Kruger.
 There are several ways you can get to Kruger National Park.
-You can reach here by air or by road, from either Johannesburg, Cape Town, or Durban
+You can reach it by air or by road, from either Johannesburg, Cape Town, or Durban

 The most popular route is to fly into Johannesburg, O.R.
 Tambo International Airport.
-From there, you can take a flight to Kruger Mpumalanga International Airport, MQP.
+From there, you can take a flight to Mpumalanga International Airport.
 This airport is about 45 km from the southern gate of the park.

 Flights are also available from Johannesburg to the Hoedspruit and Phalaborwa airports that serve Kruger.
 If you are flying from Cape Town or Durban, you can fly into Johannesburg and then onward, or you can take direct flights to Mpumalanga.

 Sometimes, the cost of air travel is too high and can disrupt the budget for the trip.
-The park is about four hours from Johannesburg by road and you can drive down if you don’t wish to fly.
+The park is about four hours from Johannesburg by road and you can drive down.

-Wildlife in Kruger is abundant.
-You can see animals like White rhinos, buffaloes, elephants, Giraffe, Hippo, Zebra, Wildebeest, etc. Lions are usually found in the southern part of the park.
+The wildlife in Kruger Park is abundant.
+You can see animals such as white rhinos, buffaloes, elephants, Giraffe, Hippo, Zebra and Wildebeest.
+The lions are usually found in the Southern part of the park.

 You can see leopards, cheetahs, and wild dogs, although they are rare to spot.
 Make sure that you know the difference between Cheetahs and Leopards though.
-You can also see antelopes such as the grey rhebok, steenbok, bushbuck, oribi, waterbuck, impala, roan, etc. Some of the park’s other predators are the black-beaked jackal, side-striped jackal, hyena, caracal, African wildcat, civet, etc.
+You can also see antelopes such as the grey rhebok, steenbok, bushbuck, waterbuck, impala, roan and many more.
+Some of the park’s other predators are the black-beaked jackal, side-striped jackal, hyena, caracal and the African wildcat.

-You can spot smaller mammals such as the mongoose, tree squirrel, scrub hare, porcupine, rock dassie, honey badger, etc.
+You can spot smaller mammals such as the mongoose, tree squirrel, scrub hare, porcupine, rock dassie and the cutely named honey badger.

-Apart from animals, you can see a variety of birds here such as lappet-faced vulture, saddle-billed stork, martial eagle, kori bustard, ground hornbill, etc.
+Apart from animals, you can see a variety of birds here such as a lappet-faced vulture, saddle-billed stork, martial eagle, kori bustard and graceful ground hornbill.

 People come to Kruger National Park to see the wildlife in its natural surroundings.
-They like to see predators chase and kill their prey.
-They like to see herds of animals playing, moving together, alerting each other, running to save themselves from the larger animals on a day safari in South Africa’s national parks.
+They like to witness the predators in their natural habitat.
+They get to witness herds of animals playing, moving together, alerting each other, running to save themselves from the larger animals on a day safari in South Africa’s national parks.

-The park offers various safari options in which an open jeep takes you around the park through a dedicated trail.
-These jeeps can be shared with other people or you can book an entire vehicle just for you.
+The park offers various safari options in which an open vehicle takes you around the park through a dedicated trail.
+These safari vehicles can be shared with other people or you can book an entire vehicle just for you.

 The duration of the safaris also varies depending on your budget and the number of days you are staying at the park.
 The operators are well-trained people and share their knowledge with you during the safari.
 You can book a safari online or along with your accommodation.

 Sometimes, visitors do not witness a lot in one day and it might take a few days before you can see most of the animals you had set out to see.
 So it is suggested that you stay over for a few nights and take a multi-day tour.

 Kruger Park accommodation is available in various different options based on your budget and comfort desires.

-You can stay at one of the Private Game Lodges, built within the park’s boundaries, called Concession areas.
+You can stay at one of the lodges in the Kruger National park, built within the park’s boundaries, called Concession areas.
 They provide a luxury stay experience along with safaris through the park like Kapama River lodge with their 4-day safari experience.

 There are a number of private reserves just outside the park where you can find cheaper bed and breakfasts, hotels, lodges, and villas that also provide the safari experience.